nasa-jpl/ocean-model-interfaces/README.md

 ### ROMS Model Regularization

-The script `scripts/roms_model_regularization.py` should be used to regularize a ROMS model to fit the assumptions above (i.e. north-aligned and all data points on a shared geodetic grid).
+The script `scripts/roms_model_regularization.py` should be used to regularize a ROMS model to fit the assumptions above.
+ROMS by default is not neseccarily north aligned, data points are on a C-Grid, and it can have a free-surface, so it needs to be regularized to fit the General Geodetic Gridded Model /w Sigma Layers

 ## Miscellaneous Primitive "Models"